hackclub/hackclub/workshops/splatter_paint/README.md

 }
 ```

-Instead of using hexademical or RGB colors, which most people are familiar with, Paper.js uses the HSB color system, which uses angles on a color wheel to describe color.
+Instead of using the more common hexademical or RGB color systems, Paper.js uses the HSB color system, which uses angles on a color wheel to describe color.
 In the HSB color system, 0 = 0° = red, and `360*n`° is also red.

 ![](https://raw.githubusercontent.com/hackclub/hackclub/splatter-paint/workshops/splatter_paint/img/hsb-color-wheel.PNG)

 (If you’re interested in learning more about the HSB color system, check out [this fantastic explanation](https://learnui.design/blog/the-hsb-color-system-practicioners-primer.html))

 With this in mind, try running your repl now.
-You’ll notice that, because you set `hue` to 0, you’re now drawing red circles!
+Because you set `hue` to 0, you’re now drawing red circles!
 But your circles only appear in the top left corner of the screen.
-That’s because your canvas’ width and height are currently set to the defaults (300px by 150px).
+That’s because the width and height of your canvas are currently set to the Paper.js defaults (300px by 150px).

 Let’s make your canvas fill the whole screen.
 In your `style.css` file, add the following: